canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 ### Transformations

 But, what about the text spawning many pages?
-Now, you can introduce the _transformations_ to flatten all lines spawning many pages into a single stream of lines.
+Now, you can introduce the **transformations**.
+They flatten all lines spawning many pages into a single stream of lines.
 So, you can use the same parsers in every one of these lines.

-For example, in the case of an invoice, imagine all purchased items are in a table.
-It starts with a header and ends with the subtotal of all purchased items.
-So you can use again some _skippers_ to extract these lines between the header and the subtotal.
+For example, imagine an invoice with all purchased items organize in a table.
+This table can spawn into two or more pages.
+The items table starts with a header and ends with the subtotal of all purchased items.
+You can use again some skippers to extract these items between the header and the subtotal.

+The next snippet shows a transformation that composes some skippers and applies them one by one to generate a single stream of text.

 ```csharp
 public class TransformFromMultipleSkips : ITransform